-Use the Dementia-friendly Business Guide environment checklist to make sure your premises are dementia-friendly and to alert staff to where more support for visitors with dementia might be needed where changes cannot be effected

-Make small changes such as removing black mats from entrances and introducing clear signage

-Consider introducing quieter areas, with computers or resources that staff or carers with dementia can use as needed
+- Use the Dementia-friendly business guide environment checklist to make sure your premises are dementia-friendly and to alert staff to where more support for visitors with dementia might be needed where changes cannot be effected. - Make small changes such as removing black mats from entrances and introducing clear signage. - Consider introducing quieter areas, with computers or resources that staff or carers with dementia can use as needed.

-If you have any questions, get in touch with your Dementia Friendly Communities Officer, or contact DementiaFriendlyCommunities@alzheimers.org.uk for advice
+• If you have any questions, get in touch with your Dementia Friendly Communities Officer, or contact dementiafriendlycommunities@alzheimers.org.uk for advice.

-Useful links
+Useful link

-Sector Specific Guides A range of useful guides and information
+Sector specific guides - range of useful guides and information.